The City School (Pakistan)

-The City School (abbreviated as TCS) is an education company established in 1978, which operates English medium primary and secondary with over 160 schools in 49 cities across Pakistan along with joint venture projects in UAE, Saudi Arabia, Philippines and Malaysia.
-It is one of the largest private educational organisations in Pakistan, with a total of 150,000 students enrolled as of 2018.
-In 2018, The City School celebrated 40 years of service in the education industry of Pakistan.
+The City School (abbreviated as TCS) is an education company founded in 1978, which operates over 160 English-medium primary and secondary schools in 49 cities across Pakistan along with joint venture projects in UAE, Saudi Arabia, Philippines and Malaysia.
+They claimed to have a total of 150,000 students enrolled as of 2018.

 Its primary school is based on curriculum derived from the UK's National Curriculum, while its secondary school education is divided between the local Pakistani curriculum and the Cambridge regulated international GCE programs.
-Founded in Karachi in 1978.
-The school's head office is based in Karachi with regional offices in Karachi and Lahore.
+The school's head office is based in Lahore with regional offices in Karachi,Lahore, Islamabad and Dubai.